Turkey's Erdogan calls for UN shake-up

 Erdogan gave an unabashed speech in Istanbul at the closing of a NATO meeting, where he slammed the Security Council's concentration of power, reiterating that "the world is bigger than five."

 "There are so many countries.
 There are five permanent members of the Security Council and one of those five permanent members can make a decision that binds the rest of the world.
-That is not fair, that is not just," Erdogan said.
+That is not fair, that is not just."

+"There have been numerous positive steps taken, however, the United Nations failed to act effectively facing a number of issues, Syria included," Erdogan said.

+The Security Council, responsible for international peace and security issues, includes five permanent member states -- the United States, China, France, Russia and the United Kingdom -- which all hold the power to veto decisions or resolutions.

-The Security Council was widely criticized for its inaction in the earlier years of the Syrian war, which broke out during the Arab Spring in 2011.
+The Council has been widely criticized as ineffective over its inaction on the war, failing to push through decisions on the conflict since it broke out with the Arab Spring in 2011.

+That's because Russia -- an ally to Syrian President Bashar al-Assad's government -- has used its veto power five times regarding the conflict, while China vetoed four of the five.

+It took three years before any decisive international intervention, beginning with US-led airstrikes in 2014.

-"To achieve international peace and security, it's going to be very difficult, and perhaps fail if the United Nations is not restructured," Erdogan said.
+"To achieve international peace and security, it's going to be very difficult, and perhaps fail if the United Nations is not restructured," he said.

 "The United Nations was formed at the end of World War II and we cannot continue to manage this world with an organization that old."